-Iloilo City – The Mines and Geosciences Bureau (MGB) Regional Office VI, recently concluded the geological field survey of the Vallehermosa quadrangle, which straddles the municipalities of Murcia, La Castellana, and San Carlos City in Negros Occidental, and portions of the municipality of Vallehermosa and Kanlaon city in Negros Oriental.
+Iloilo City – The Mines and Geosciences Bureau (MGB) Regional Office VI, recently concluded the geological field survey of the Vallehermoso quadrangle, which straddles the municipalities of Murcia, La Castellana, and San Carlos City in Negros Occidental, and portions of the municipality of Vallehermoso and Kanlaon city in Negros Oriental.
 This is in line with the geological quadrangle mapping program of MGB.

 A team of geologists from MGB VI recently completed the field survey after more than a month.
 The quad mapping is based on the topographic maps of the National Mapping and Resource Information Authority (NAMRIA) which describes the size of one quadrangle map as 15’x15.’
 Meanwhile, MGB VI geologist Dr. Leilanie O. Suerte estimates one quadrangle map sheet to cover 48,600 hectares on average in the Philippines.